 U.S. citizens in California may sponsor their foreign fiancé(e)'s children to come to the U.S. on K-2 visas.
 In order to qualify for a K-2 visa, the foreigner must be (1) unmarried, (2) under age 21, and (3) the child of a K-1 visa-holder.

-In this article our Los Angeles immigration lawyers answer frequently-asked-question about K-2 visas in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration lawyers answer frequently-asked-question about K-2 visas in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can my children get a K-2 visa in California?

 - 2. How does my child apply for a K-2 visa?

 - 3. How long does it take to get a K-2 visa?

 - 4. How much does it cost to get a K-2 visa?

 - 5. What if my child is too old for a K-2 visa?

 For children of foreign spouses, see our article on applying for a K-4 visa in California.

 Foreign children may be able to come to the U.S. on a K-2 visa.
 The seven eligibility requirements for a K-2 visa are: